-ePub on iPad: How to read ePub files on iPad in iBooks
+Keep reading to find out how to read ePub files on iPad and iPhone in iBooks using WALTR PRO.

 Before we jump to the exact tutorial, watch this quick promo telling you about all the ins and outs of this solution: